kubernetes-sigs/gateway-api/geps/gep-3567/index.md

 Implementations MUST add this condition to status when a Gateway is configured with TLS configuration across multiple Listeners.
-Implementations MAY add this condition to status when a Gateway is configured with overlapping TLS certifications.
+Implementations MAY add this condition to status when a Gateway is configured with overlapping TLS certificates.
 Note that since this is a negative polarity condition, it would only be populated when it is true.

 ### B) Modify API Spec to recommend sending 421s